Explore UAB

 • Kirk Habegger Laboratory

-The Habegger Research group is a diverse, yet cohesive collection of investigators.
-His research is targeted on a search for the molecular underpinnings of the onset and progression of Diabetes and Obesity, as well as the development of potential treatments.
+The Habegger Research group is a cohesive collection of investigators.
+Dr. Habegger's research is targeted on a search for the molecular underpinnings of the onset and progression of Diabetes and Obesity, as well as the development of potential treatments.
 To do this he utilizes genetic and dietary rodent models of these disease states, as well as intensive molecular and biochemical analyses in cell models.
 His goal is to dissect the interactions between the Brain and circulating hormones that regulate energy, glucose and lipid metabolism in peripheral tissues such as muscle, liver, and fat.
 This outlook provides the opportunity to study metabolic regulation and interactions in multiple tissues from the cell to the intact organism.
 Many of the projects investigate novel pharmacological or surgical therapies against diabetes and obesity in rodent models.
 Current projects include 1) the novel aspects of glucagon biology including its role in energy balance, glucose metabolism, and the adaptive response to exercise and 2) CNS integration of nutrient sensing.

 Learn more about this investigator.